lifeisstillgood/softwaremind/docs/chapters/index.rst

 The Software Literate Society
 =============================

+The new globalisation
+- brexit wrong direction
+- look at iphone
+- not just there - netflix vs disney - they are a global tv channel - the limitations of radio transmission distances has been broken this is why stupid valuations are possible - and until we see the borders on the internet is why we will keep seeing globalisation  (maybe regionalisation  - the west, arabia and china?)

 the death of rent seeking
 why is facebook messages sent from uk village to SF and back next door